3736

 The controversial part of the book is that Kiyosaki believes the approach used in "The Millionaire Next Door" of living below your means and setting aside 10% of your income for investment in stocks is now redundant.
 He frequently mentions that savers are losers and advocates for taking on large amounts of debt using Donald Trump as an example of master of debt.

 I dno I just think he's an awful example of pretty much anything.
-For the most part, I just personally hate "silverspoon" examples if we're also talking about poor/middle class in the same breath.lmao.
+For the most part, I just personally hate "silverspoon" examples if we're also talking about poor/middle class in the same breath.Low motivation atm.